 \section{Identifiability of the normal-discrete model}

 We examined the discrete model in a number of ways.
-The most important issue to check was the identifiability of the model.
+The most important issue to check was identifiability of the model.

 We use the dataset of size $1000$, generated with the normal-discrete model, which we used for Fig.\ref{fig:hat_TE_against_TE} in Section~\ref{sec:discrete_distr}.
 We use the maximum likelihood approach with p.d.f. from~\eqref{eq:density_eps} to estimate the normal-discrete model.
 Estimated $\widehat{TE}_i$ for this model were calculated from~\eqref{eq:TE_discrete}.
-Also, for this data, we estimated two misspecified models: normal-half-normal and normal-exponential and derived predicted technical efficiencies $\widehat{TE}_i$ for these models.
-Figures~\ref{fig:hat_TE_against_TE_three_models} contain comparisons of the true values of $TE$ and their three estimates $\widehat{TE}_i$ using three different models.
-We see that, if the model is correctly specified, the obtained estimates are close to the real ones.
+Also for this data we estimated two misspecified models: normal-half normal and normal-exponential and derived predicted technical efficiencies $\widehat{TE}_i$ for these models.
+Figures~\ref{fig:hat_TE_against_TE_three_models} contain comparison of true values of $TE$ and their three estimates $\widehat{TE}_i$ using three different models.
+We see that if the model is correctly specified, obtained estimates are close to the real ones.
 While, if we start to use common, but misspecified normal-half-normal and normal-exponential models, the estimates are worse.

-Spearman rank correlation between the true $TE$ and the three predicted $\widehat{TE}$ are provided in Table~\ref{tab:quality_estimates_three_models}.
+Spearman rank correlation between true $TE$ and the three predicted $\widehat{TE}$ are provided in Table~\ref{tab:quality_estimates_three_models}.
 The highest rank correlation is obtained when the true model is estimated.
-The correlation is smaller for the normal-half-normal model and is even worse for the normal-exponential model.
-But for the subset of observations selected by the condition $-2.3 < \varepsilon < -2.1 $ both misspecified models provide strongly negative rank correlations between predicted $\widehat{TE}$ and true values of the technical efficiency $TE$.
+The correlation is smaller for the for the normal-half-normal model and is even worse for the normal-exponential model.
+But for the subset of observations selected by the condition $-2.3 < \varepsilon < -2.1 $ both misspecified models provide strongly negative rank correlations of predicted $\widehat{TE}$ and true values of the technical efficiency $TE$.